maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-65.md

 The proposed economic model introduces a mechanism for collecting and redistributing network fees generated on the Polygon PoS chain under the VEBloP architecture, while also incentivizing active validator participation.

 1. **Fee Pooling:** All relevant network fees (primarily transaction fees and potentially MEV fees) generated within a given period (e.g., per checkpoint) will be directed to a dedicated smart contract system.
-2. **Distribution Mechanism:** The pooled fees within the smart contract will be programmatically divided:
+2. **Distribution Mechanism:** The pooled fees within the smart contract will be programmatically divided based on protocol parameters:
     - **Total Fee:** Total fee (`T`) collected in a checkpoint (Transaction Fees + MEV Fees)
     - **Block Producer Commission Pool Calculation:** An overall commission rate (`C`) determines the total pool allocated to block producers. (`CommissionPool = T * C`)
     - **Producer Commission Distribution:** This `CommissionPool` is further divided to reward individual producers (`p`) based on two factors: